 Don’t park at bus stops...

 Drivers often pull into bus stops to wait for a friend, buy a cup of coffee, or use a bank machine.
 Even a quick stop blocks the zone, forcing Halifax Transit drivers to unload or load passengers on the street.
-This is a potential hazard for elderly and disabled passengers and an inconvenience for other motorists when the bus is unable to pull into the zone.
+This is a potential hazard and an inconvenience for other motorists when the bus is unable to pull into the zone.
 Parking at a bus stop is a violation of the Motor Vehicle Act [PDF] and may result in a ticket of $25.00 ($61.60 after 60 days).

 ...or in accessible parking spaces